-where, n0 is the static refractive index of the liquid and Δn the peak of the induced variations.
-This latter depends on both amplitude and frequency of the driving signals [32], [33].
-On the basis of Equation 2, we can anticipate that the cavity behaves as an oscillating periodic grating capable, hence, of diffracting the incident light.
+where n0 is the static refractive index of the liquid and Δn the peak of the induced variations.
+The latter depends on both the amplitude and frequency of the driving signals [32], [33].
+Based on Equation 2, we can anticipate that the cavity behaves as an oscillating periodic grating capable of diffracting the incident light.
 Specifically, Figure 2 shows the effects of the AOF cavity on a Gaussian laser beam when combined with a telescope.
 In the focal plane of the first lens, the oscillating grating diffracts the laser beam into multiple beamlets [32].
-Number, spacing, and intensity of each diffracted spots can be controlled by properly adjusting the driving parameters such as amplitude, frequency, and phase of the signals applied to the piezoelectric plates.
-As such, the AOF cavity enables laser parallelization and provides an enhancement in the throughput roughly equals to the number of spots and only limited by the energy of the laser.
+The number, spacing, and intensity of each diffracted spot can be controlled by properly adjusting the driving parameters, such as amplitude, frequency, and the phase of the signals applied to the piezoelectric plates.
+As such, the AOF cavity enables laser parallelisation, provides an enhancement in the throughput roughly equal to the number of spots, and is only limited by the energy of the laser.